 Five years ago: Pimiento Cheese, Tomato, and Biscuit Sandwiches

-- 9 whole graham cracker sheets (or 1 and 1/2 cups graham cracker crumbs)
+- 9 whole graham cracker sheets, or 1 & 1/2 cups graham cracker crumbs

 - 1/4 cup sugar

 - 1/4 teaspoon salt